UU-Hydro/PCR-GLOBWB_documentation/docs/user_guide/configure.md

 * *routingOptions* detail the routing inputs.
 * *reportingOptions* detail the simulation outputs and the reporting frequency and aggregation for each output.

-## Inputs
+## Options

-To run PCR-GLOBWB the configuration file needs to specify all of the required option values.
+To run PCR-GLOBWB the configuration file needs to specify all of the required option details.
+Several option details just require some text, a date, true/false, a number or a path to a file location for example:

+`institution = Department of Physical Geography, Utrecht University`

+`startTime = 2000-01-01`

+`maxSpinUpsInYears = 0`

+`debugWaterBalance = True`

+`topographyNC = global_30min/landSurface/topography/topography_parameters_30_arcmin_october_2015.nc`

 Note that there are at least two things that must always be adjusted:

 * Make sure that you edit or set the *outputDir* (output directory) to the directory that you have access.
 You do not need to create this directory manually.
 * Make sure that the *cloneMap* file is stored locally in your computing machine.
 The *cloneMap* file defines the spatial resolution and extent of your study area and must be in the pcraster format.
 Some examples are given on [our GitHub repository](https://github.com/UU-Hydro/PCR-GLOBWB_model/tree/master/clone_landmask_maps)

+## Inputs
 PCR-GLOBWB input and output files for the runs made in Sutanudjaja et al. (2018)[@sutanudjaja18] are available on [Yoda](https://geo.data.uu.nl/research-pcrglobwb/pcr-globwb_gmd_paper_sutanudjaja_et_al_2018/).
 For requesting access, please send an e-mail to E.H.Sutanudjaja@uu.nl.

 The input files (and some output files) are also available on the [OPeNDAP server](https://opendap.4tu.nl/thredds/catalog/data2/pcrglobwb/catalog.html).
 The [OPeNDAP protocol](https://www.opendap.org) allow users to access PCR-GLOBWB input files from the remote server and perform PCR-GLOBWB runs without the need to download the input files (with total size ~250 GB for the global extent).